antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity_student_version.md

 Urgency of research: patient material
 ----------------------------------------

 In the former step we derived that neuroblastoma cell lines seem to group with cell lines of different developmental lineages.
 We have recently established new cell line pairs from neuroblastoma patients.
 In some cases multiple cell lines were obtained from the same biopsy.
 These cell lines share genetic defects and are therefore called *isogenic* cell line pairs.
-A microscopic image of each pair is provided below.
+A microscopy image of each pair is provided below.

   ![Figure 2: Bright field image of isogenic cell line pairs.](_static/images/TumorHeterogeneity_IsoGenicPairsBF.png "Figure 2: Bright field image of isogenic cell line pairs.")